-BHA-owned units may be assisted under the PBV program only if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the BHA-owned units were appropriately selected based on the selection procedures specified in the BHA Administrative Plan.
-If BHA selects a proposal for housing that is owned or controlled by BHA, BHA must identify the entity that will review the BHA proposal selection process and perform specific functions with respect to rent determinations and inspections.
+BHA-owned or controlled units, and/or housing owned or developed or co-developed by Affordable Housing Berkeley, Inc. (AHB), may be assisted under the PBV program only if the HUD field office or HUD-approved independent entity reviews the selection process and determines that the BHA-owned units were appropriately selected based on the selection procedures specified in the BHA Administrative Plan.
+The independent entity may be a unit of local government, a high performing local housing authority, HUD field office, or a contracting entity.